DISTRHO/Ildaeil/README.md

 DISTRHO Ildaeil is mini-plugin host working as a plugin, allowing one-to-one plugin format reusage.
 The idea is to load it as a plugin inside your DAW and then the other "real" plugin inside Ildaeil.
-This allows, for example, a VST3 host to load LV2 plugins.
+This allows, for example, a VST3 host to load LV2 plugins and vice-versa.

 The Ildaeil name comes from the korean 일대일, which means "one to one".